 Fraud, Waste, and Abuse Point of Contact

-NLF: Each Board must designate a Fraud, Waste, and Abuse (FWA) Point of Contact (POC) and a backup POC.
+NLF: Each Board has designated a Fraud, Waste, and Abuse (FWA) point of contact (POC) and a backup POC.
 The backup POC is responsible for completing the POC responsibilities when the primary POC is not available.
-The POCs must be Board employees who have received PIRTS training and have PIRTS access.
+The POCs must be Board employees who have successfully completed PIRTS fraud training and have PIRTS access.

-The name and contact information for the Boards’ primary POCs were collected prior to the distribution of this WD letter.
-If not already provided, Boards must designate a backup POC and provide their name, email address, phone number, and Board name to fdcmprograminvestigations@twc.texas.gov as soon as possible but no later than April 10, 2026.

 FDCM created a FWA POC group distribution list in the Outlook Global Address List that will be used to provide information to both the primary and backup POCs.

 Boards must report any changes to the designated POCs to fdcmprograminvestigations@twc.texas.gov.
 To change the POC, send the individual’s name, email address, phone number, and Board name.
 Once notified of the changes, FDCM staff will take action to update the group distribution list and grant access to the Board FWA Report SharePoint site.